Chart Color Schemes

 Bruce hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Bruce's median age is 29 years, which is below the Australian Capital Territory average of 35 and Australia's national average of 38 years.
-Bruce has a higher concentration of residents aged 15-24 (26.0%) compared to the Australian Capital Territory and nationally (12.5%).
-However, Bruce has fewer residents aged 5-14 (6.3%) than both the Australian Capital Territory and Australia as a whole.
-According to the 2021 Census, the population aged 45-54 grew from 7.6% to 8.5%, while the 55-64 age group declined from 6.3% to 5.5%.
-By 2041, population forecasts indicate significant demographic changes in Bruce.
-The 15-24 age group is projected to grow by 29% (an increase of 609 people), reaching a total of 2,688 from the current figure of 2,078.
+Bruce's median age is 29 years, which is lower than the Australian Capital Territory average of 35 and significantly under Australia's national median age of 38.
+Compared to the Australian Capital Territory, Bruce has a higher proportion of residents aged 15-24 (26.0%), but fewer residents aged 5-14 (6.3%).
+This concentration of 15-24 year-olds is notably higher than the national average of 12.5%.
+According to the 2021 Census, the proportion of residents aged 45-54 has increased from 7.6% to 8.5%, while the proportion of those aged 55-64 has decreased from 6.3% to 5.5%.
+Population forecasts for Bruce indicate substantial demographic changes by 2041, with the 15-24 age group projected to grow by 29% (an increase of 609 people), reaching a total of 2,688 from the current figure of 2,078.